-Students can print from the library computers and other computer resources in laboratories.
-Students can also save to USB and plug directly into one of the available Multifunction devices to print.
+Students are able to print from the library computers and other computer resources in laboratories.
+Students can also save to USB and plug directly into one of the available multifunction devices to print.
 They can also install the school printer on their BYO device, follow the instructions on https://geco.scgs.qld.edu.au.
 There will be an increased emphasis on electronic submissions in future.